How to Audition & Apply

 Submissions should be no more than 60 seconds.

-This media can be ANYTHING you want: a special skill, an interesting story about yourself, a passion speech, an instrument that you play, etc. “What do you want us to know about you?” and “What makes you unique?”.
+This media can be anything you like: a special skill, an interesting story about yourself, a passion speech, an instrument that you play, etc. “What would you like us to know about you?” and “What makes you unique?”.

 Essay Question (*this is in addition to the university admissions essay)